All About Beetles

 Some beetles prey on other insects and others that will eat just about any form of meat that they can find.

 Did you know that all beetles have chewing mouthparts?

 Did you know that an insects skeleton is on the outside of its body? - it is called an exoskeleton?

 Can Beetles See?

 The fact is that Beetles cannot see very well - at least not in the same way as we can.
-They have compound eyes, which means that they have eyes that are actually made up of smaller parts.
-It is believed, that this allows beetles to see flowers differently than us.
+They have compound eyes, which means that they have eyes that are made up of smaller parts.
+It’s thought that this allows beetles to see flowers differently than us.

-Beetles probably see less of the colour that we see, but instead see flowers as being much more patterned which is understood to lead the beetle more easily to the centre of the flower.
+Beetles probably see less of the color that we see, but instead, see flowers as being much more patterned, which is understood to lead the beetle more readily to the center of the flower.